konnerb/f_o/README.md

 ## f_o

-A simple file organizer made in Python
+A simple and dynamic file organizer created in Python.